Petticoat: History

 In the 14th century, both men and women wore undercoats called "petticotes".
 The word "petticoat" came from Middle English pety cote or pety coote, meaning "a small coat/cote".
 Petticoat is also sometimes spelled "petty coat".
 The original petticoat was meant to be seen and was worn with an open gown.
 The practice of wearing petticoats as undergarments was well established in England by 1585.
 In French, petticoats were called jupe.
 The basquina, worn in Spain, was considered a type of petticoat.

+The petticoat in western men’s dress, what would become known in later years develop into the waistcoat, was from the mid-15th century to around the 17th century an under-doublet.
+The garment was worn in cooler months under a shirt for warmth, and was usually padded or quilted.

-In the 18th century in Europe and in America, petticoats were considered a part of the exterior garment and were meant to be seen.
+In the 18th century in Europe and in America, petticoats were an integral component of a gown, considered a part of the exterior garment and were meant to be seen.
+The term petticoat was used to refer to such an outer skirt from the 16th to the 19th century, which were fashioned from either matching or contrasting textiles, in simple fabrics, or were highly decoratively embroidered.
 An underpetticoat was considered an undergarment and was shorter than a regular petticoat.
 Underpetticoats were also known as a dickey.
 Also in the American colonies, working women wore shortgowns (bedgowns) over petticoats that normally matched in color.
 The hem length of a petticoat in the 18th century depended on what was fashionable in dress at the time.
 Often, petticoats had slits or holes for women to reach pockets inside.
 Petticoats were worn by all classes of women throughout the 18th century.
 The style known as polonaise revealed much of the petticoat intentionally.